FAQ For Healthcare Sites & Supervising Physicians

 - The RR Program Office will forward the application form to the CPSO for processing.

-- Concurrently, the resident will complete the CPSO Application and submit it directly to the College along with the registration fee.
+- Concurrently, the resident will complete the CPSO Application and submit it directly to the College along with the application fee.

-- Once all documentation is received, the CPSO will review the application at a scheduled Registration Committee meeting.
+- Once all documentation is received, the CPSO will review the application and issue the RR certificate.

 Does the Restricted Registration Program pay Residents for RR activities, or provide funding to healthcare sites where RR activities are taking place?

-There is no funding provided by the Restricted Registration Program for remuneration for a Resident engaged in RR activities.
-The Restricted Registration Program funds administration, infrastructure (i.e. the online application and the website), and the evaluation of the Program.
-This funding enables Residents and healthcare sites to participate in the Program.
-Remuneration for Residents is determined directly between the Resident and the employer.
-If physicians will be billing for services provided by RR Residents, they will need to observe the requirements in the OHIP fee schedule guide.
+The Restricted Registration Program funds administration, infrastructure (the online application and the website) enabling Residents and healthcare sites to participate in the Program.
+Remuneration for Residents is determined directly between the Resident and the healthcare site.
+If supervising physicians will be billing for services provided by RR Residents, they will need to observe the requirements in the OHIP fee schedule.

 How are Residents privileged while doing RR activities?